 Measure the width of your awning rail.
 I made my awning two inches shorter than the awning rail so I could whittle down wine corks to plug up the ends to keep the awning in the rail during high wind weather.

-Sew the middle seam using a french seam (where you sew it once wrong sides together 1/4”, then encase the seam by sewing another seam, but right sides together 1/2).
+Sew the middle seam using a french seam (where you sew it once wrong sides together 1/4”, then flip the fabric around so the right sides are together.
+Then encase the seam by sewing another seam, but right sides together 1/2″).
 Here’s a website that gives good directions for this:

-Cut the scalloped skirt (this addition is optional but it sure makes the awning look vintage and cute!).
-I cut mine 7 1/2” x the length of the awning (7 feet).
+Cut the scalloped skirt I cut mine 8” long (the hanging down part) and the length of the awning (8 feet).
 Fabricate two of these–one for each side.
 Then cut one more to go along the front of the awning..whatever width you have chosen.
 You may have to join pieces like mentioned above (french seam) to make the width and lengths needed.
 I made sure that my stripes were vertical on all 3 sides as this was the way vintage ones were made.
-For the scallop edges I found a plate with a diameter of 7 1/2 inches and traced the half-round scallops along the bottom edge of the skirt.
+For the scallop edges I found a plate with a diameter of 8 inches and traced the half-round scallops along the bottom edge of the skirt.
 I’m kind of a perfectionist so I fussed around with the plate until I was sure I would have a complete scallop at each corner edge (where the sides meet the front).
+Note: The more shallow the scallop the easier it is to sew the binding tape on.
+If you trace a sharp inner curve this will be more difficult to stitch the binding.
+Think of a sound wave — more like a line of S’s rather than a line of B’s (laid sideways).

 Stitch the front skirt onto the front of the awning with wrong sides together and using 1/4” seam allowance.
 Next encase this seam with seam binding tape and sew it using a large zig zag stitch.
 This gives you a double seam and I think adds more strength to the awning.